 Citrine is the most popular yellow-orange gemstone.
-Since most citrine gemstones on the market have gone through some sort of treatment, they’re widely available and more affordable than other gemstones, even if they are quite large.
+Since most citrine gemstones on the market have undergone some sort of treatment, they’re widely available and more affordable than other gemstones, even if they are quite large.
 A citrine stone can cost from $10 to $30 per carat.
 If the citrine has gone through any form of treatment, it’s likely to be on the lower end of the pricing scale.

 What Are the Most Expensive Types of Topaz and Citrine?

-The rarest and most valuable topaz variety is imperial topaz.
+The rarest and most valuable topaz variety is the imperial topaz.
 It often comes from the Ouro Preto mines of the state of Minas Gerais in Brazil.
 The Ural Mountains in Russia are another large imperial topaz deposit.
-Depending on the size and the quality of imperial topaz, the price can vary from $1,000 to $3,500.
+Depending on the size and the quality of the imperial topaz, the price can vary from $1,000 to $3,500.

 The reason imperial topaz is so pricy compared to other varieties of this stone is that they’re rarely treated or enhanced.
 This gemstone appears in peach, pink, orange, or golden-brown colors.
-What’s more, as of recently, imperial topaz became considered a rare collector’s gem, which means it’s extremely hard to come by.
+What’s more, as of recently, imperial topaz has become considered a rare collector’s gem, which means it’s extremely hard to come by.

 Citrine isn’t an expensive gemstone, no matter how many carats it weighs.
 As with all gemstones, the better the citrine’s quality, color, and clarity, the more value it has.
-Additionally, the more saturated the yellow or orange the color, the higher the price.
+Additionally, the more saturated the yellow or orange color, the higher the price.
 Smoky citrine gems with visible inclusions are on the lower end of the price scale.